davkow/Portfolio/README.md

 ## About me

 I’m a technical writer living in Seattle, WA.
-After I finished a graduate degree in East Asian Studies, I started working for tech companies, first as a software test engineer, and then a technical writer.
+After I finished a graduate degree in East Asian Studies, I started working for tech companies, first as a software test engineer (8 years), and then a technical writer (10+ years).

 For more about my skills and work history, you can find me on LinkedIn: https://www.linkedin.com/in/davidkowalsky